-Fig. 6&7 shows a regional analysis of the VegDischarge v1 performance in North Africa and the Nile Basin within Egypt and Sudan, respectively.
+Fig. 6&7 show a regional analysis of the VegDischarge v1 performance in North Africa and the Nile River Basin within Egypt and Sudan, respectively.
 Fig. 6 focuses on Morocco, Algeria, and Tunisia, where a divergence from the 1:1 line is evident, indicating discrepancies between observed and simulated flows.
-This divergence is reflective of the historical dataset used from the GRDC, which spans several decades prior to the period modeled by VegET/mizuRoute (2000-2021).
+This divergence is reflective of the historical dataset used from the GRDC54, which spans several decades prior to the period modeled by VegET/mizuRoute (2000-2021).
 Given the years of drought in North Africa64,65, these discrepancies, particularly in magnitude, can be attributed to changes in hydrological patterns over time66.
-Despite this, the R², KGE, and NSE values remain within values ≥ 0.5 indicating the model ability to capture the overall variability of the hydrological regime.
-Fig. 7 shows the performance in Egypt and Sudan, where there is a notable overestimation of downstream flows.
-This overestimation is due to the model's representation of naturalized flow, which does not account for substantial human withdrawals, especially in Egypt, where the Nile is extensively utilized for agricultural and domestic purposes.
-However, for basins located downstream, the model reflects more accurately the observed flows, mainly in Sudan (See Fig. 7a).
+Despite this, the R², KGE, and NSE values remain within values ≥ 0.5 indicating the model’s ability to capture the overall variability of the hydrological regime.
+Fig. 7 shows the performance in Egypt and Sudan, where downstream flows are notably overestimated.
+This overestimation is due to the model's representation of naturalized flow, which does not account for substantial human withdrawals, especially in Egypt, where the Nile River is extensively utilized for agricultural and domestic purposes.
+However, for basins located downstream, the model reflects more accurately the observed flows, mainly in Sudan (refer to Fig. 7a).